Celebrating Chinese New Year in Beijing, China

 Less than a 4-hour drive from Beijing, Wanlong Ski Resort boasts a snowboarding park and 22 ski trails of man-made snow.
 As China’s largest ski mountain, Wanlong sees over 1000 skiers every weekend.

-Celebrate Chinese New Year in a Traditional Village
+Celebrate Chinese New Year in Beijing in a Traditional Village

 Experience Beijing’s Temple Fairs